 - The investigation shall be summarized in writing in an initial investigation report and provided to the Respondent and the Complainant (where applicable) in person or via email.
 This summary should clearly indicate any resulting charges (or alternatively, a determination of no charges), as well as the facts and evidence in support thereof and possible sanctions.

 - To the extent the summary report indicates that the Respondent will be charged with any violation, he or she shall have the opportunity to respond in writing.
 The Respondent’s written response to the report shall be due no later than three (3) business days following the date of the report.
 The respondent’s written response should outline his or her plea in response to the charge(s), and where applicable, his or her defense(s), and the facts, witnesses, and documents – whether written or electronic – in support.
 The Respondent’s failure to submit a written response to the charge(s) within three (3) business days will be interpreted as a denial of the charge(s).

 - The investigator shall conduct further investigation and update the investigative report if warranted by the Respondent’s response.

 - The final investigative report shall be provided to the student conduct panel or Student Conduct Administrator for consideration in adjudicating the charges brought against the Respondent.
-A copy shall also be provided to the Respondent and alleged victim (where applicable) before any hearing.
+A copy shall also be provided to the Respondent and Complainant (where applicable) before any hearing.
 The investigator may testify as a witness regarding the investigation and findings, but shall otherwise have no part in the hearing process and shall not attempt to otherwise influence the proceedings outside of providing testimony during the hearing.

 - During the conduct process, the Respondent should continue to attend class and required Institute functions unless otherwise instructed by the Vice President for Student Life and Dean of Students or OSI.